OmerKSonmez/ISP-Project/README.md

 Development:
 Development of the game and its components will be coded in Python.
 # Contributors:
-- Omer Sonmez
+- Omer Sonmez - Project Manager
-- Maxwell Wysinger
+- Maxwell Wysinger - Product Manager
-- Jason Opoku-Mensah
+- Jason Opoku-Mensah - QA Analyst
-- Zain Faraz
+- Zain Faraz - UI/UX Designer